Shaun Micallef: Television and film

-Following early TV appearances on Theatre Sports (1987) and The Big Gig (1989), in early 1993, Micallef was offered a job writing for the Jimeoin show which was soon followed by an offer to also write for the sketch comedy show Full Frontal where six months later he took on the role as co-producer with Gary McCaffrie.
+Following early TV appearances on Theatre Sports (1987) and The Big Gig (1989), in early 1993, Micallef was offered a job writing for the Jimeoin show, which was soon followed by an offer to also write for the sketch comedy show Full Frontal where six months later he took on the role as co-producer with Gary McCaffrie.
 In 1994, Micallef became a full-time cast member of Full Frontal, where he became well known for characters such as Milo Kerrigan, Nobby Doldrums and a send-up of Italian male model Fabio.
 Micallef recalls that the show was a good introduction to television comedy because, with an ensemble cast, its success did not hinge on his performance and he had more freedom to make and learn from mistakes.
 However, he was frustrated with the lack of control he had over his work in the series as well as the repetition of characters and gags.

-Micallef's role on Full Frontal led to a 1996 special Shaun Micallef's World Around Him and three seasons of the two-time Logie Award-winning ABC series The Micallef Program (1998–2001), which he co-wrote and produced with long-time writing partner Gary McCaffrie.
+Micallef's role on Full Frontal led to the 1996 special Shaun Micallef's World Around Him and three seasons of the two-time Logie Awards-winning ABC series The Micallef Program (1998–2001), which he co-wrote and produced with long-time writing partner Gary McCaffrie.
 Since the series' end, he has created and starred in two short-lived television series, the sitcom Welcher & Welcher (2003) and the variety show Micallef Tonight (2003), and devised a series of telemovies, BlackJack (2003–2007).

 Micallef has also had acting roles in the television series SeaChange (2000), Through My Eyes (2004) and Offspring (2010) as well as supporting roles in the films Bad Eggs (2003), The Honourable Wally Norman (2003), The Extra (2005), Aquamarine (2006) and The King (2007).
 In 2006, he was a recurring guest on the Network Ten improvisational theatre show Thank God You're Here.

 In 2007, along with partners McCaffrie and Michael Ward, Micallef developed the satirical comedy program Newstopia, which he hosted.
-In 2009, Micallef joined the Ten Network and hosted Talkin' 'Bout Your Generation, which aired for four seasons.
+In 2009, Micallef joined Network 10 and hosted Talkin' 'Bout Your Generation which aired for four seasons.

-He co-created Mr & Mrs Murder, a crime comedy television series for Channel Ten which aired in 2013, and starred in the lead role of Charlie Buchanan alongside Kat Stewart.
-Also that year, Micallef signed on to voice the artificially intelligent robot RE3F in the Australian feature length science fiction film Arrowhead (2014).
+He co-created Mr & Mrs Murder, a crime comedy television series for Network 10 which aired in 2013 and starred in the lead role of Charlie Buchanan alongside Kat Stewart.
+Also that year, Micallef signed to voice the artificially intelligent robot RE3F in the Australian feature length science fiction film Arrowhead (2014).